 |Hanif Willis-Abdurraquib and Steven Willis|

 Following the poems was the Q&A, which is often my favorite part of any event.
-Both poet answer questions pertaining to their work but also how their personal lives influence how they, especially considering the social climate.
+Both poet answer questions pertaining to their work but also how their personal lives influence who they are as artists, especially considering the social climate.
 Find out more about these poets and their work: Hanif Abdurraquib, Steven Willis.
 For more information about Page Meets Stage and how you can attend click HERE.